Rpascar1/coral_getter/README.md

 ## Usage

-//use :    ./bin/coral_getter             //to  run the program
+//use:     ./bin/coral_getter - to  run the program

 run this command in the command line if error says you need or do not have permission to execute: